Sperenberg Airfield: Operations

-The Sperenberg Airfield as well the main air base of the 226th Separate mixed aviation regiment, one of the major units of the 16th Air Army.

 Civilian facilities

 Although originally it had a series of attached barracks, garages and stores buildings solely for military use, it eventually expanded to a designated Soviet military town with a population in excess of 5,000.
 The site was eventually equipped with a theatre, cinema, shops, bakery, schools, kindergarten, hospitals and other civilian facilities.

 While air transport across the Soviet Union was accessible to on-duty military personnel and their families while in transit to/from the base, for non-military use there was a daily train service to and from Potsdam and onwards directly to Moscow.

 Closure

-After the 1989/1990 reunification of Germany, the Soviet Army agreed to return all former bases to the new German Federal Government by the end of 1994.
+After the 1989/1990 German reunification, the Soviet Army agreed to return all former bases to the new German Federal Government by the end of 1994.
 However, after the issuing of arrest warrants for the former Head of State of East Germany Erich Honecker in 1991, he spent his last night on German soil at Sperenberg before being flown to Moscow the next day.

 The site was returned to the Federal Republic of Germany in 1994, who handed it over to the state of Brandenburg in 2009.